struggggle/SignIn/README.md

 paper 29: A Grey-box Approach for Automated GUI-Model Generation of Mobile Applications (FASE'13)

-paper 30: Synthesizing Highly Expressive SQL Queries from Input-Output Examples (pldi'17) （It's not finished yet）
+paper 30: Synthesizing Highly Expressive SQL Queries from Input-Output Examples (pldi'17) （It is not finished yet）

+paper 31: FrAngel: Component-Based Synthesis with Control Structures (POPL'19) （It is not finished yet）